Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S, M (niter, sulfur, and pine tar formed into a bead)
 **Duration:** Concentration, up to 10 minutes

 You create six tiny meteors in your space.
 They float in the air and orbit you for the spell's duration.
 When you cast the spell—and as a :rsc-bonus-action: **Bonus Action** on each of your turns thereafter—you can expend one or two of the meteors, sending them streaking toward a point or points you choose within 120 feet of you.
 Once a meteor reaches its destination or impacts against a solid surface, the meteor explodes.
-Each creature within 5 feet of the point where the meteor explodes must make a Dexterity Saving Throw.
+Each creature within 5 feet of the point where the meteor explodes must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 2d6 fire damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the number of meteors created increases by two for each slot level above 3rd.